BostonDH/boston-dh-site/content/symposium-2024-program.md

 ### Keynote Address
 Location: Cohen Auditorium, Aidekman Arts Center

+"Curating Digital Archives with Care: The Ethics of Representation, Description, and Access"

 K.J.
 Rawson, Associate Professor of English and Women's, Gender and Sexuality Studies; Co-Director of NULab for Texts, Maps, and Networks, Northeastern University